atomvm/atomvm_nvs_reset/markdown/nvs_reset.md

 The `atomvm_nvs_reset` Nif provides a mechanism to reset non-volatile storage (NVS) and reboot the device when a designated pin is held low (or optionally high) for a designated period of seconds, providing a kind of "paperclip" reset facility commonly found on routers, modems, and other electronic appliances.

+The reset pin may also be configured to only reset the boot partition after a specified number of button clicks (by default, 3) within a designated time window (by default, 1, second).
+Using this feature, you can preserve all application-level configuration and only reset which partition the ESP32 device should boot from.

 This Nif does not provide any Erlang APIs.
 Instead, it is implemented as a plugin module into the AtomVM virtual machine.

 When installed, this Nif will instantiate an RTOS queue and start a lightweight RTOS task which monitors a designated GPIO pin.
 If the pin is held low (or optionally high) for a designated period of seconds, NVS will be erased and (otpionally) the device will be rebooted.